 Solenoid Valve

-All Types of Solenoid Valves We Offer
+Explore All Types of Solenoid Valves We Offer

 A solenoid valve is an electromagnetically operated device that controls the flow of liquids or gases by opening or closing when an electric current is applied.
 Finding the right solenoid valve for your application is crucial for efficient fluid control.
 At KUHNWAY, we provide a wide range of high-quality water solenoid valves and specialized options designed for various pressure, temperature, and fluid types.
 Here’s an overview of our key sol valve series: